Framework · free to use

 Gym business plan for 2026.

 A working gym business plan template plus a worked example for a 2,500 sq ft boutique studio.
-Built for first-time owners pitching for SBA financing, franchise applications, or investor capital — and built to reflect what 2026 fitness operations actually look like, including the AI-native operational model that materially changes the financials.
+Built for first-time owners pitching for SBA financing, franchise applications, or investor capital.
+Reflects what 2026 fitness operations actually look like, including the AI-native operational model that materially changes the financials.

 By Bill Colbert · Founder, Treetop Growth Strategy